morse-simulator/morse/doc/morse/what_new.rst

 - Static objects have a redefined set of options to make them active or not, graspable or not, etc. See :doc:`user/others/passive_objects`)
+- New components that can be created from the Builder API, such as:

+  - Infrared sensor
-- New infrared sensor
+  - Battery sensor
+  - Light switch actuator
-- Camera images can now be vertically flipped via the ``vertical_flip`` property.
+- Camera images can now be vertically flipped via the ``vertical_flip`` property

 Multi-node
 ----------

 - New abstract API for multi-node implementation.
-The current socket-based and HLA implementation now use it.
+The current socket-based and HLA implementation now use it
+- This allows for having a single builder script to be used on all nodes.
+The configuration of each node is done using the environment variable ``MORSE_NODE``

 HRI
 ---